 The inner critic likes to lurk, even when you’ve made progress.
 Don’t let that discourage you.
 Learn to acknowledge it and then ignore it.
 Practise the above-mentioned tips and you will make peace with it.

 Therapy is also a powerful way to overcome your inner critic.
-If you’d like to learn more about the scientifically-proven methods I use in my counselling office, please sign up for a free test drive or email me to learn more.
+If you’d like to learn more about the scientifically-proven methods I use in my London or Honolulu clinic, please sign up for a free test drive or email me to learn more.